satish030587/quicktechpro/SETUP_GUIDE.md

-# 🚀 QuickTechPro Website - Complete Deployment Guide
+# 🚀 QuickTechPro Website - Hostinger Premium Hosting Deployment

 ## Overview
-This guide will help you deploy your QuickTechPro website to your domain `quicktechpro.in` with automated deployment from a Git repository.
+This guide will help you deploy your QuickTechPro website to **Hostinger Premium Shared Hosting** with your domain `quicktechpro.in`.

+**Important**: Hostinger Premium is shared hosting (not VPS), so we deploy as static files rather than a Node.js server.

 ## 📋 Prerequisites